green-fox-academy/lufthansa-architecture/day2.md

 ### Add REST Assured library

-ADd the dependencies to the `gradle.build` file.
+Add the dependencies to the `gradle.build` file.

 ```groovy
 dependencies {